valtimo-platform/valtimo-documentation/release-notes/major10/10.2.0/valtimo-backend-libraries.md

 * **Automatically migrates plugin actions**

-  Plugin actions that are linked to the latest process version will now automatically be linked to a new version of the process that is deployed.
+  Plugin actions that are linked to the latest process version will now automatically be linked to a new version of the process that is being deployed.

 ## Bugfixes